-As of Jan.
-1, 1988, Luther Northwestern Theological Seminary became affiliated with the Evangelical Lutheran Church in America (ELCA) formed by a merger of three national bodies, The American Lutheran Church, the Association of Evangelical Lutheran Churches, and the Lutheran Church in America.
+As of January 1, 1988, Luther Northwestern Theological Seminary became affiliated with the Evangelical Lutheran Church in America formed by a merger of three national bodies, The American Lutheran Church, the Association of Evangelical Lutheran Churches, and the Lutheran Church in America.

 The name Luther Northwestern Theological Seminary was changed to Luther Seminary on July 1, 1994.

-In the Evangelical Lutheran Church in America (ELCA), theological education is supervised and directed by the Division for Ministry.
+In the ELCA, theological education is supervised and directed by the Division for Ministry.
 Luther Seminary is the largest of eight ELCA seminaries in the United States providing theological education to equip people for ministry.